SeeMirra/data_mining/README.md

 6.  virustotal_data_mining_file_similar_to.py: Get the list of high scored mined hashes and find similar to hashes to the mined one.
 Run the script with delay from the rest to get the results.

+7. virustotal_aging_mined_hashes.py: Evaluate the hashes stored in database and remove the hash if it's low scored.
+Run it only if you configured mangoDB.

+8. virustotal_aging_mined_urls.py: Evaluate the URLs stored in database and remove the low scored URLs.Run it only if you configured mangoDB.

+9. virustotal_data_mining_download_files.py: Download the high scored files and extract the embedded files in it.

 How to run the tools